-How to Cancel a PayPal Payment: What You Need to Know
+How to Cancel a PayPal Payment

 According to Forrester, PayPal still holds the title of the most popular digital payment method in the US.
 With such a high transaction volume, mistakes are simply inevitable.
 Like thousands of other users, you may one day enter the wrong recipient data, or even fall victim to a scam.
-Can you cancel a pending PayPal payment in situations like that?
+Can you cancel a PayPal payment in situations like that?
 Well, it depends.
 Some transactions can be canceled almost instantly, while others are impossible to reverse.
 Keep reading the article for detailed instructions and eligibility criteria.

 Understanding PayPal Transactions